This is the second part in a series of blog posts on how to use TPRS in the adult ESL classroom. The first post in the series focused on age.

 Also, remember that there are ways to establish meaning using the students’ L1 even if you don’t speak it yourself.
 For example, you can allow (and even encourage!) your students to use bilingual dictionaries in class when they don’t understand a word.
 And you can try to find word lists online of the most frequent words in English with translations into your students’ L1s.
 You can print out the lists and allow students to use them as a reference during class.

-So if it’s possible for you to use your students’ L1 in order to provide quick translations of new words, I personally think it’s best.
+If it’s possible for you to use your students’ L1 in order to provide quick translations of new words, I think it’s best.
 However, even without translation, TPRS is definitely still possible and can be used very effectively.